 HOFFMAN: It seemed inclusive.
 But there was a problem.

 WYLIE: There was opposition coming from every angle just because it wasn’t coherent.
 It was too much at once.
-It was really too many things going on at once so you couldn’t satisfy the public across the board at least.
+There were really too many things going on at once, so you couldn’t satisfy the public – across the board, at least.

 HOFFMAN: Sidewalk Labs had painted a grand vision – but in the face of so much scrutiny, it began to look more like a mirage.